As Amazon Associates, we may earn from qualifying purchases. See disclosure in sidebar.

 Neurological disorders and other brain ailments like head injuries and tumors can also lead to circling behavior in dogs.
 Old dog neurological disorders include seizures, spinal diseases, intervertebral disc degeneration, etc.

-How to diagnose: An old dog might be spinning in circles due to a neurological disorder.
+Symptoms: An old dog might be spinning in circles due to a neurological disorder.
 Symptoms include fever, pain, skin changes, diarrhea, and a lack of appetite.
 Dogs with neurological problems are also unlikely to be able to stop or redirect their circling when distracted.

 Is it serious: Neurological disorders are quite serious but can often be cured with proper medical care.